Jacqueline Wilson: Accolades

 Wilson has won many awards including the Smarties Prize and the Guardian Children's Fiction Prize, a book award judged by a panel of British children's writers.
 The Illustrated Mum (1999) won the annual Guardian Prize and the annual British Book Award for Children's Book of the Year; it also made the 1999 Whitbread Awards shortlist.
 The Story of Tracy Beaker won the 2002 Blue Peter People's Choice Award and Girls in Tears was the Children's Book of the Year at the 2003 British Book Awards.
 Two of her books were "Highly Commended" runners-up for the annual Carnegie Medal: The Story of Tracy Beaker (1991) and Double Act (1995).

 In the 2002 Birthday Honours, Wilson was appointed an Officer of the Order of the British Empire (OBE) "for services to Literacy in Schools", and from 2005 to 2007 she served as the fourth Children's Laureate.
 In that role, Wilson urged parents and carers to continue reading aloud to children long after they are able to read for themselves.
 She also campaigned to make more books available for blind people and campaigned against cutbacks in children's television drama.

 In October 2005, she received an honorary degree from the University of Winchester in recognition of her achievements in and on behalf of children's literature.
 In July 2007, the University of Roehampton awarded her an Honorary Doctorate (Doctor of Letters) in recognition of her achievements in and on behalf of children's literature.
 She has also received honorary degrees from the University of Dundee, the University of Bath and Kingston University.

 In the 2008 New Year Honours, Wilson was promoted to a Dame Commander of the Order of the British Empire (DBE) "for services to Literature".
 In July 2012, Dame Jacqueline was also elected an honorary fellow of Corpus Christi College, Cambridge.
 In 2017, she received the Special Award at the BAFTA Children's Awards.
-In the 2025 New Year Honours, Wilson was again promoted to a Dame Grand Cross of the Order of the British Empire (GBE) "for services to literature".
+In the 2025 New Year Honours, Wilson was promoted again, to a Dame Grand Cross of the Order of the British Empire (GBE) "for services to Literature".

 For her lifetime contribution as a children's writer, Wilson was a UK nominee for the international Hans Christian Andersen Award in 2014.

 A lecture hall at Kingston University's Penrhyn Road campus has been named after her.